electrode-io/electrode-native/docs/cli/start.md

 * iOS Bundle Identifier unique to your app.

 `--launchArgs`
-* Arguments to pass to the application when launching it (correspond to the `Arguments Passed On Launch` in application scheme run config in XCode as can be seen on screenshot below).
+* Arguments to pass to the application when launching it (correspond to the `Arguments Passed On Launch` in application scheme run config in Xcode as can be seen on screenshot below).
 * Make sure to use `=` on the command line to provide this option, and keep the string in quotes.
 For example `--launchArgs="-ArgA -ArgB"`

 `--launchEnvVars`
-* Environment variables to pass to the application when launching it (correspond to the `Environment Variables` in application scheme run config in XCode as can be seen on screenshot below).
+* Environment variables to pass to the application when launching it (correspond to the `Environment Variables` in application scheme run config in Xcode as can be seen on screenshot below).
 * Make sure to use `=` on the command line to provide this option, and keep the string in quotes.
 The string should contain `key=value` pairs delimited by spaces.
 For example `--launchEnvVars="aKey=aValue anotherKey=anotherValue"`

 * **Default** false